bcgov/nr-site-registry/ARCHITECTURE.md

 ## Context

-The SITE rebuild aims to provide a new interface for the Site Registry by creating a new application that performs a two way sync between its data store and the data store of the legacy SITE.
+The SITE rebuild aims to provide a new interface for the Site Registry by creating a new application usable by both internal and external users.

 ```mermaid
 ---